someparty/someparty/source/articles/2018-06-17-pulverizer.html.markdown

 [Listen: Isla Craig - "There is a Hole" @ SoundCloud](https://soundcloud.com/pleasence-records/isla-craig-the-becoming-10 "#")

 Last week Toronto's Massey Hall celebrated its 124th anniversary before closing for two years of renovations.
 In their lead-up to the celebration the venue released a twenty-minute live video featuring [Jennifer Castle](https://jennifercastle.bandcamp.com/)'s November 2017 performance at the space.
-This was a time when the singer/songwriter was supporting her Polaris shortlisted album *Pink City*.
+This was a time when the singer-songwriter was supporting her Polaris shortlisted album *Pink City*.
 The set also featured the debut of a song that would land on her recent [Idée Fixe](http://ideefixerecords.com/) LP *Angels of Death*.

 This comes as part of the ongoing [Live at Massey Hall](http://www.liveatmasseyhall.com/) series of videos, which are all very well produced.
 If you've not watched the Constantines one at least half-a-dozen times you're clearly not me.